Richard Allan BA. BSc. C.Eng. MIET

 What did I do?:

-After leaving school I did my National Service with the Royal Signals and served my time in Germany, latterly as a lance corporal.
-I then spent two years at an Standard Telephones and Cables in North London as a laboratory technician working on electronic switching systems for teleprinters before going to university where I met my wife to be.
-After university I joined Clarke Chapman's in Gateshead where I worked on a variety of electronic control systems for cranes and machine tools.
-I then joined a firm of Consulting Engineers in Newcastle who specialised in water and sewage treatment where I stayed until 1981 when the office closed.
+After leaving school I did my National Service with the Royal Signals as a line technician serving my time in Germany, latterly as a lance corporal.
+I then spent two years at Standard Telephones and Cables in North London as a laboratory technician working on electronic switching systems for teleprinters before going to university at Armstrong college in Newcastle where I met my wife to be.
+After university I joined Clarke Chapman in Gateshead where I worked in the Research an Development Department and was involved in the design of hydraulic auto tensioning winches and then with their Electronics Division on a variety of thyristor controlled systems for cranes and machine tools.
+In 1974 I joined D.Balfour and Sons a firm of Consulting Engineers in Newcastle who specialised in water and sewage treatment where I stayed until 1981 when the office closed.
 I then accepted promotion and a job in their London office.
-Towards the end of my time with this firm I was feeling that I was not getting anywhere, there were moves afoot for the firm to be merged with a much larger one so I quit to find something new.
+Towards the end of my time with this firm I was feeling that I was not getting anywhere, there were moves afoot for the firm to be merged with a much larger one so I quit to find something new. i left the firm where I was an Associate in 1990 to study with the Open University and train as a counsellor.
+After completing my certificate course I started as a counsellor with Bromley Alcohol Service (BAS).
+I then embarked upon the Diploma course and received further training from BAS.
+I latterly worked part time for BAS in an administrative role as a counselling co-ordinator and supervised the work of a number of volunteer counsellors.

 During my career I have worked for short periods in Yugoslavia, Canada, Jordan, Saudi Arabia, Qatar, Japan, Hong Kong, UAE, Egypt, Cyprus, Pakistan and Germany.